 If you mute the sound and turn off your computer, the sound will remain muted when you turn on your computer again.
-To turn on the sound, press the speaker mute key , the speaker volume-down key , or the speaker volume-up key
+To turn on the sound, press F1, F2, or F3.

 - Decreases the speaker volume.

 - Increases the speaker volume.

-- Mutes or unmutes the microphones.
-When the microphones are muted, the microphone-mute indicator turns on.
+- Key Strategy When the microphones are muted, the microphone-mute indicator turns on.

+- Carkens the display.

+- Erightens the display.